EdwinBekaert/events-kotlin/ReadMe.md

 # Learning Kotlin

-I am building an Entity framework in order to learn the ins and outs of the Kotlin language.
+I am building some sort of entity framework in order to learn the ins and outs of the Kotlin language.
+I will implement an event application.
 I appreciate your constructive feedback.

+Uses:
+- Kotlin
+- Gradle
+- Exposed with H2 database
+- more to come...

 #### What I discovered so far:
 1. **Singleton** = object.